 - Walk from Lugano to Gandria with this lovely walking tour

 - Explore the old town on foot with a local

 - Self-guided foodie exploration tour of Lugano.
 Find out more here.

 San Salvatore Lugano

 We followed the path down the hill to the village of Carmona.
-As I’m terrible at walking down on unstable soil, it took forever.
-The walk is supposed to take 1 to 1,5 hours, but we managed to take almost 3 hours.
+As I’m terrible at walking downhill on unstable soil, it took forever.
+The walk is supposed to take 1 to 1.5 hours, but we managed to take almost 3 hours.
 After a refreshing drink, I decided to take the bus as my boyfriend continued for another 2.5 hours to Morcote.

 Morcote near Lugano